As we shared in a previous post, growth mindset helps students:

 The PowerPoint can be shown all at once for a 20 minute mini-lesson.

-Or break it up across the first four weeks of school.
+But we really like to break it up across the first four weeks of school.
 Show only a few slides each time and add a writing prompt.
 This will help develop growth mindset across a longer period of time!

 Growth Mindset Posters and Quotes